 What is the difficult thing about doing fashion for men?

 In women’s fashion you can be far more experimental because women are more experimental in the way they dress.
 Men are slowly getting a little bit more experimental, too but it’s a slow process.
 I work a lot with silk that is a feminine material.
 So I have to find a way that men would also wear it.

 More and more designers start to choose more conceptual formats to present their collections.
 You had your first show at Berlin Fashion Week this summer.
 How did you like it?

 I was very happy with the show and I assume that every designer wants to do show one day.
 Iris van Herpen did also a show and in her case I thought that a performance would have been nice as well.
 Her clothes are like artworks.
 The longer you look at them the more you discover.
 If my clothes were to just stand somewhere I don’t think it would work out.
 They need to move.

 What were the biggest challenges in preparing the show?

 It was a huge amount of extra work.
 I was already working on my new collection but when I received the invitation to do a show at the Fashion Week I had only four more weeks of preparation.
-I extended the collection and apart from that I had to deal with all the other things like model-castings, running order, music and so on.
+I extended the collection and apart from that I had to deal with all the other things like model-castings, runway order, music and so on.

 It was the first time that I worked together with a stylist.
-Christian Stemmler he is a good friend of mine and it just worked out perfectly.
+Christian Stemmler he is a good friend of mine and it worked out perfectly.
 My two assistants Pina and Brian also helped me a lot.
-I had a really great team and I am very thankful for that!
+I had a really great team and I am very thankful for that.